-With free agency now just a few weeks away, many teams are already looking ahead to when it opens up.
+With free agency now just hours away, teams are preparing for a frenzy of action.
 There will be several prominent players set to hit the open market while many teams have key restricted free agents to re-sign.
-While their top performers may still be locked up, Colorado has a ton of work to do on their depth pieces.
+The Rangers don’t have many UFAs of note but their RFA class is going to be one to keep an eye on.

 Key Restricted Free Agents